 It’s been a while since I read The Handmaid’s Tale which is why I wanted to read it before starting The Testaments.
 The original novel is one of those momentous pieces of fiction that, if you read it at the right time in your life, changes you.
 I mean, is it any wonder that a teenage girl reading one of the most important pieces of political literature turned out to be this outspoken little feminist?
 But more than that.
 Margaret Atwood is one of the greatest writers in recent years so it definitely helped shape me as a reader.
 However, I have to make a point before I carry on.
 Just as I ranted before my Blinded by the Light review, I have something to ask.
 Can we please stop saying that we’re living in a world like we see in the novel?
 I’m not trying to suggest that things are great right now but America’s (undeniably) severe policies regarding abortions and birth control are not the same thing.
 And to suggest that it is would ignore the genuinely horrible conditions that many women experience around the world.
 Like the young girls forced into marriages or the girls facing female genital mutilation.
 Yeah, every woman should have the right to an abortion but at least you aren’t being sold into sex slavery by your family.
 Yes, we still have a long way to go but we’re nowhere near Atwood’s dystopia just yet.

 I had a random encounter with a stranger because of this book.
 This isn’t something that normally happens to me but a woman approached me because of what I was reading.
 During a short train ride this weekend, I was rushing to finish my chapter before I got off at the final stop.
 Prompting a fellow passenger to tell me I’d have to finish it later.
 She then informed me that she’d recently bought the book for her daughter but she hadn’t read it yet.
 I’m not used to this happening because I’m always fearful of popular fiction.
 Meaning I’m not normally reading books that are topping the best sellers lists.
-That wasn’t supposed to sound like such a weird and patronising brag as it does.
+That wasn’t supposed to sound like such a weird and patronising brag.
 I just mean, I’m normally met with blank stares or bemused nods when someone spies the cover of my current read.